Parameters of Hecke algebras for Bernstein components of p-adic groups: Introduction

-Among classical groups associated to Hermitian forms, Conjecture \ref{conj:1} only remains open for the forms of quaternionic type.
-Those groups are precisely the non-pure inner forms of quasi-split classical groups.
-Unfortunately, the current understanding of their representations does not suffice to carry out our strategies for other groups.\\
+Theorem \ref{thm:E} is useful to study Hecke algebras and the local Langlands correspondence for general spin groups \cite{AMS4}.
+Among classical groups associated to Hermitian forms, Conjecture \ref{conj:1} only remains open for the non-pure inner forms of quasi-split classical groups.
+Unfortunately, the current understanding of their representations does not suffice to carry out the strategies we applied to other groups.\\

 Finally, we consider exceptional groups.
 For most Bernstein components we can reduce the computation of the Hecke algebra parameters to groups of Lie type $A_n,B_n,C_n$ and $D_n$, but sometimes that does not work.
 We establish partial results for all simple exceptional groups, most of which can be summarized as follows: